Today’s post is an updated repost from April, 2014.

 So I do NOT color-code my closet, but rather organize it by type — sweaters together, long sleeves together, pants together, skirts together, tank tops together, etc. That works for me — but there might be a better option for you.

-Just remember, you can always change things later.
-For now, just get everything moved back into your closet in an organized way that makes sense for YOU (even if it’s not something I suggest or something you’ve seen in Martha Stewart’s magazine).
+For now, just get everything moved back into your closet in an organized way that makes sense for YOU (even if it’s not something I suggest or something you’ve seen on Pinterest).
 If you find it’s not working in a few weeks (or months) you can always continue to tweak things and move them around until it does work.

 STEP 5.
 Remove castoffs from your home immediately!